Finding the best REITs to buy for 2026 requires more than just an understanding of the real estate market broadly.

 What Are Real Estate Investment Trusts (REITs)?

 But perhaps the most important rule you need to know about real estate investment trusts is that they must pay at least 90% of taxable income to shareholders in the form of dividends each year.
-This demand for consistent income is a big reason many investors are drawn to REITs, particularly as a way to boost their retirement savings through regular dividends.
+This mandate for income explains’ REITs typically above-average dividend yields.
+And those yields are one of the biggest selling points to investors.

 2 Types of REITs to Know